-The Department of Neurology has a strong basic science research program that aims to understand the molecular mechanisms of neurological diseases and develop new treatment strategies for these disorders.
-The department’s basic research program includes the Pittsburgh Institute for Neurodegenerative Disorders, the Alzheimer’s Disease Research Center and the Geriatric Research Education and Clinical Center.
-Other areas of focus include neuromuscular disorders, traumatic brain injury and epilepsy.
-Learn more »
+The department’s basic research has a strong program that aims to understand the molecular mechanisms of neurological diseases and develop new treatment strategies for these disorders.
+The Pittsburgh Institute for Neurodegenerative Disorders, Alzheimer’s Disease Research Center and the Geriatric Research Education Center and Clinical Center make up the department’s basic research program; other areas of focus include neuromuscular disorders, traumatic brain injury (TBI) and epilepsy.